Canyoneer/ValenceRT-DecodingTool/README.md

 extract/port the protocol for your own needs.

 ###Usage
+The script needs Python 3 and the libraries pyserial and libscrc.

+Install the libraries with:

+ `pip install pyserial`

+ `pip install libscrc`

-The script needs Python 3, it accepts one parameter that is used as COM port (eg COM9).
+The script accepts one parameter that is used as COM port (eg COM9).
 Without it a default port will be used, and probably not the right one.
 Example:

 `python ValRTRX.py COM9`